kyoukyuubi/dnd-encounter-gen-reforged/README.md

 ### Adding/editing Types

-It works the same was as environments does!
+It works the same way as environments!

 ### Adding/editing Planes